djvill/APLS/doc/how-to-use/view-transcript.md

 > To export transcript attributes to a CSV file, use the [_Export Attributes_ menu on the <span class="apls-page">Transcripts</span> page]({{ '/doc/browse-transcripts#export-attributes' | relative_url }}).

-### Participants list

-Below _attributes_ are the <span class="keyterm">participants</span> in the transcript.

-{% include screengrab.html src="transcript/participants.png" %}

-Participant codes for main participants are displayed in **bold**.
-Clicking a participant code will take you to that participant's [<span class="apls-page">Participant attributes</span> page]({{ '/doc/browse-participants#participant-attributes-pages' | relative_url }}).

-### Layer selector

-The **projects** and **layers** sections control what information is displayed in the transcript body.

-{% include screengrab.html src="transcript/projects-layers.png" %}

-{% comment %}turning on/off layers and the page reload delay{% endcomment %}

-{% comment %}layer icons (tho maybe wait on this because vertical peers is in a project){% endcomment %}

-{: .note }
-> The <span class="layer">word</span> layer cannot be turned off (which is why its checkbox is grayed-out).

-To make more layer options appear in the **layers** section, the project that corresponds to that layer must be turned on in the **projects** section.

-You can hover over the names of the projects to view a brief description of the layers associated with that project.
-You can also read more about projects on the [Layer typology]({{ '/doc/layer-typology#project' | relative_url }}) documentation page.

-{% include screengrab.html src="transcript/project-timing.png" %}

-As shown in the screenshot above, toggling the _timing_ project causes the **layers** section to display layers that are included in the timing project category.
-You can learn more about layers in the [Layers and attributes]({{ '/doc/layers-and-attributes' | relative_url }}) documentation pages.

-{% comment %}"include empty layers"{% endcomment %}

-{: .under-the-hood }
-> The layer options are ordered by scope from largest to smallest, then by project in the order shown in the projects column, and then by alphabetic order.

-Layers with phonological information have an additional toggle to switch between IPA transcriptions and Raw (DISC) transcriptions.
-You can read more about DISC and why APLS uses it on the [Phonemic transcription]({{ '/doc/phonemic-transcription' | relative_url }}) documentation page.

-Selecting one or more of the options in **layers** section will cause that layer to be displayed in the transcript body.

-## Transcript body

-To become acquainted with the layout of the <span class="keyterm">transcript body</span>, we will start off with only the default <span class="layer">word</span> layer enabled, as shown in the screenshot below.
-Additionally, while the other layers affect the information that is displayed in the transcript, all the interactable layers in the transcript body operate in the same way as the <span class="layer">word</span> layer described in this section.

-{% include screengrab.html src="transcript/transcript-body1.png" %}

-### Turns, utterances, noises, and overlaps

-Every line in the transcript corresponds to a conversational turn or continuous utterance in the audio recording.
-The speakers who have transcribed audio for a particular turn are shown on the left-hand side within the dotted lines.
-In the example screenshot above, the interviewer Barbara Johnstone is the only person speaking in these lines, so only the name `Barbara Johnstone` is displayed.

-To the right of the dotted lines is the transcribed speech for that speaker for that utterance.
-Clicking on any of the blue words in the transcript will bring up the word menu that allows you to open the utterance in Praat, extract and download the audio of the utterance, or play the audio of the utterance using the in-browser APLS media player.

-{% include screengrab.html src="transcript/transcript-body2.png" %}

-{: .note }
-> For instructions on setting up the Praat integration for your web browser, visit the [Viewing transcript segments in Praat]({{ '/doc/praat-integration' | relative_url }}) documentation page.

-When an utterance has overlapping speech from multiple speakers, the left-hand side of the transcript will show all the speakers who have transcribed speech for that portion of audio.
-Participant speech is **bolded** in APLS to make it easier to distinguish from the interviewer's speech.

-{% include screengrab.html src="transcript/transcript-body3.png" %}

-If non-speech sounds have been transcribed, those annotations will appear above the <span class="layer">word</span> layer.
-All non-speech sounds from all speakers are combined in the top-most section of the <span class="layer">word</span> layer, so it is possible for a speaker to appear on the left-hand side of the transcript without having any words in the <span class="layer">word</span> layer.
-An example of this is shown below.

-{% include screengrab.html src="transcript/transcript-body4.png" %}

-{: .note }
-> It is possible to use CTRL+F to search a <span class="apls-page">Transcript</span> page for singular words but not for multi-word strings due to the underlying HTML of the <span class="apls-page">Transcript</span> pages (e.g., CTRL+F will work to find the word 'filing' but it won't find the phrase 'filing cabinet').

 ## Accessing <span class="apls-page">Transcript</span> pages

 There are multiple ways to reach a <span class="apls-page">Transcript</span> page in APLS: